beet-software/dorm/dorm_example/README.md

 ## Generate a project

-Choose one engine and, optionally, an output directory:
+Choose one engine and, optionally, an output directory.
+Without `--output`, the directory name defaults to the selected engine:

 ~~~shell
 dorm_example --engine memory
 dorm_example --engine postgres --output store_example
 ~~~

+For example, `dorm_example --engine memory` creates `memory/`.
 The output directory must be empty or must not exist.
 The generator does not overwrite existing files, run pub get, run build_runner, start Docker, or start the generated application.